|Course Length:||3 Years Full-Time|

 International Perspectives on Children and Families establishes a global perspective on the study of children and young people.
 The module provides the theoretical underpinning for the study of childhood, youth and family in an international context.
 It adopts a socio-cultural approach, drawing on differences within the European experience, and expanding to global dimensions to consider experiences in culturally different and developing societies.
 The aim is to consider how constructions of childhood, family and youth are shaped by interactions between cultural representations and political and economic structures in differing social contexts.
 Global interconnectedness will also be explored, recognising how global influences and an understanding of globalisation trends increasingly shape the social and cultural experiences of children and families.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of SPY2138 Cultural Analysis in a Global World.